 Trips on the weekends to the jaguar sanctuary, jungle, caves, waterfalls, ziplining/rappelling, Mayan ruins, etc. can be arranged.
 Belize has so much to offer!

-We leave for our private Caribbean island on Monday morning and return on Friday.
+We leave for our private Caribbean island on Monday morning at 9am and return on Friday anywhere from 11am - 1pm.
 So, you will need to arrive and depart Belize during the weekend.
 Most of our volunteers arrive on Sunday and leave the following Saturday, depending on what else they may wish to do in Belize or how many weeks they are staying with us.

 We operate throughout the year (except for September) which means that our volunteers can choose how much they wish to get involved.
 Some people want to do as much conservation work as possible, some want to combine the conservation work with relaxation and fun dives and others just want to dive and spear lionfish!
 The choice is yours!